Virtual Therapy Serving North Carolina & South Carolina

 I specialize in intersectional, relationship-focused, somatic trauma treatment.
 I have extensive experience supporting survivors of sexual violence, as well as LGBTQIA+ clients, their partners, and their families.
 In addition to my work as a therapist, I also offer clinical supervision, consultation and training to other mental health and wellness providers focused on concepts related to trauma, oppression and the therapeutic relationship.

-I’m in-network with Blue Cross Blue Shield and Aetna, including the North Carolina State Health Plan.
+I’m in-network with Blue Cross Blue Shield of North Carolina and Aetna, including the North Carolina State Health Plan.
 I’m considered out-of-network for all other insurance carriers.
 I have a limited number of lower fee spaces, which are currently full.

-Please complete this brief form to express interest in individual, outpatient therapy.
 Please note that my practice is entirely virtual, and, due to licensure requirements, you must be in North Carolina or South Carolina at the time of service.
-Please don’t share personal details in this form as I can’t guarantee your message will be secure and confidential.

 Good Faith Estimate